samsuh/2025-learnings/README.md

 Setting role-based permissions on the page so only the owner and the authorized/selected administrator has access: https://authjs.dev/guides/role-based-access-control

 Maybe use a data-access-layer to restrict access to pages/actions. https://nextjs.org/docs/app/guides/authentication#authorization

+I think for what i need, it'll be sufficient to add more fields to each "Project" in the db to store the "owner" and "admin", and put in a server action that allows the admin to approve adding an admin.